NickCraver/nickcraver.github.com/blog/_posts/2020-02-06-binding-redirects.markdown

 ### The best fix

 The best fix is "go to .NET Core".
-While .NET Framework (e.g. 4.5, 4.8, etc.) have a heavy backwards compatibility burden meaning that the assembly loader itself is basically made of unstable plutonium with a hair trigger coated in flesh eating bacteria behind a gate made of unobtanium above a moat of napalm filled with those jellyfish that kill you...so that won't ever be truly fixed.
-However, .NET Core simplified assembly loading and it *just works*.
+Since .NET Framework (e.g. 4.5, 4.8, etc.) has a heavy backwards compatibility burden, meaning that the assembly loader itself is basically made of unstable plutonium with a hair trigger coated in flesh eating bacteria behind a gate made of unobtanium above a moat of napalm filled with those jellyfish that kill you...that won't ever be really be fixed.

+However, .NET Core's simplified assembly loading means it *just works*.
 I'm not saying a migration to .NET Core is trivial, that depends on your situation, but it is generally the best long-term play.
+We're almost done porting Stack Overflow to .NET Core, and this kind of pain is one of the things we're very much looking forward to not fighting ever again.

 ### The fix if you're using .NET Framework